Applicants must meet the following criteria in order to be considered for admission:

 - Must submit the completed “Application for Admission” as well as the “Physician’s Report” as part of the application process

-All applications are reviewed by our Admissions Committee, which consists of management, Board of Directors and Ministry representatives.
-This committee meets on a quarterly basis.
-Completed applications must be submitted a minimum of two weeks in advance of each meeting.
+All applications are reviewed by our Admissions Committee which meets on a quarterly basis.
+Completed applications must be submitted a minimum of two weeks in advance of each meeting in order to be considered.
+It should be noted that applications MUST be signed or marked by the person requesting service as unsigned applications imply lack of consent.
+Legal guardians are qualified to sign on behalf of someone.

-It should be noted that all acceptances are conditional upon funding being in place and that this may take some time.
-We encourage applications well in advance of requested start date as the funding process with the Ministry can be a lengthy process.
-We strongly encourage the applicant/family/care providers to tour our agency early on as part of the application process so you are making an informed decision and understand the services we do and do not offer.
+It should be noted that all acceptances are conditional upon funding being in place.
+We encourage applications well in advance of requested/anticipated start date.
+We require the applicant/family/care providers to tour our agency early on as part of the application process so you are making an informed decision and understand the services we do and do not offer.

 Comprehensive Personal Planning & Support Policy